Cherri-robo/tiktok-repost-scraper-json/README.md

 * Scrapes your repost links directly from the TikTok site
 * Saves them to a `reposts.json` file
-* You can plug that into a website widget and display them however you want
+* You can plug that into a website widget to show your reposts without manually embedding each one
-* Works as a browser extension so you don’t have to do it manually
+* Works as a browser extension so you don’t have to copy-paste anything yourself

 ---